Dr Hsu Li Fern

-Supraventricular tachycardia or paroxysmal supraventricular tachycardia: Known as SVT or PSVT, where paroxysmal means occasional, this is a rapid heartbeat of 150 – 250 beats per minute, caused by electrical impulses in the atria.
+Also known as paroxysmal supraventricular tachycardia (PSVT), where paroxysmal means occasional, this is a rapid heartbeat of 150 – 250 beats per minute, caused by electrical impulses in the atria.

 Depending on the type of arrhythmia, you might experience the following symptoms:

 Arrhythmia can be caused by structural issues with your heart, or congenital heart defects.
 These include an ongoing heart attack, the scarring of heart tissue from a prior heart attack or blocked arteries in your heart.